How Serverless Architecture Can Help with Building Software Applications

 Making App Development Cost-Efficient

-Allows Applications to Be Scalable
+Allows Applications to Scale

 Lightens Load for Developers